william-hu-codes/react-audubon/README.md

 import React, { useState, useEffect } from 'react';
 ```

 Next, we'll need to add useEffect to the component's function.
 Make sure to add it inside the Bird component function before the `return`.
-The `useEffect` takes two arguments.
+The `useEffect` hook takes two arguments.
 The first is a callback function and the second is the dependency array.
 Scaffold the useEffect like this:

 ```js
 useEffect(() => {}, []);